damomarco/receipt_tracker/docs/readme.md

 # Travel Receipt Manager

-A Progressive Web App (PWA) to capture, process, and organize cash receipt photos for school trips to Japan using AI-powered OCR and translation.
+A Progressive Web App (PWA) to capture, process, and organize cash receipt photos for your travels using AI-powered OCR and translation.
 It simplifies expense tracking with offline capabilities.

 ## Key Features

 - **AI-Powered Receipt Scanning**: Utilizes the Google Gemini API to automatically extract merchant names, dates, and total amounts from receipt photos.
 - **AI-Powered Itemization & Categorization**: Automatically extracts and categorizes individual line items from the receipt, providing a granular breakdown of expenses.
+- **AI-Powered Location Detection**: The AI automatically identifies the city and country from the receipt's text, enhanced with optional GPS data for greater accuracy.
+If the AI is uncertain about the country, it will provide a list of suggestions.
-- **Bilingual Support**: Translates Japanese merchant names and item descriptions into English for clarity.
+- **Bilingual Support**: Translates merchant names and item descriptions from their original language into English for clarity.
 - **Global AI Chat**: Ask questions about your entire collection of receipts.
 Get instant answers for things like total spending, most expensive items, or expenses by category.
 - **Custom Category Management**: Add, edit, and delete your own expense categories for personalized tracking.
 - **Advanced Spending Summary**: Visualize your spending with a consolidated, segmented bar chart that shows the percentage breakdown by category for each currency.